dtcenter/METplus/docs/Release_Guide/index.rst

 Official Release
 ----------------

-An official release is a stable release and is basically the release candidate, which has passed all tests.
+An official release is a stable release of a METplus component and is basically the release candidate, which has passed all tests.
 It is the version of the code that has been tested as thoroughly as possible and is reliable enough to be used in production.

 Bugfix Release
 --------------

-A bugfix release introduces no new features, but fixes bugs in previous official releases and targets the most critical bugs affecting users.
+A bugfix release for a METplus component introduces no new features, but fixes bugs in previous official releases and targets the most critical bugs affecting users.

 Development Release
 -------------------